cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 ---
-title: Message and Handler - Making Sure a Player Can Reject a Game
+title: Message and Handler - Make Sure a Player Can Reject a Game
 order: 10
 description: You reject a game
 tag: deep-dive
 ---

-# Message and Handler - Making Sure a Player Can Reject a Game
+# Message and Handler - Make Sure a Player Can Reject a Game

 <HighlightBox type="synopsis">